 Once you’ve found a company you’d like to work with, free tools like Linkedin Company Pages (click “see all employees” and then filter by job role) and the Hunter.io (which helps you guess a person’s email address) make this whole process much simpler and more effective.

-When trying to determine who the right person is stay away from the extremes of the totem pole.
+When trying to determine who to email, stay away from the extremes of the totem pole.

 People “at the top” are very busy and are less likely to respond to your cold email.
 But people “at the bottom” often have zero power to make a decision to hire you.